aspose-pdf/Aspose.PDF-Documentation/net/plugins/formexporter/_index.md

 ---
 title: Using Aspose.PDF FormExporter plugin (.NET version)
 type: docs
-weight: 40
+weight: 50
 url: /net/plugins/formexpoter/
 description: How to Export Form Field Values to CSV Files using Aspose.PDF FormExporter Plugin
 lastmod: "2024-01-24"
 draft: false
 ---

-Aspose.PDF is a powerful and versatile library that allows you to work with PDF documents in various ways.
-One of the features of Aspose.PDF is the ability to use plugins that extend its functionality and provide more capabilities.
 In this article, we will show you how to use the FormExporter plugin, which can export form field values from PDF files to CSV files.

 ## Prerequisites

-To follow this tutorial, you will need the following:
+You will need the following:

 * Visual Studio 2019 or later
 * Aspose.PDF for .NET 21.1 or later
 * A sample PDF file that contains some form fields

-You can download the Aspose.PDF and Aspose.PDF.Plugins libraries from the official website or install them using the NuGet Package Manager in Visual Studio.
+You can download the Aspose.PDF for .NET library from the official website or install them using the NuGet Package Manager in Visual Studio.

 ## Steps